Cardholder Frequently Asked Questions

 - Always protect your card by keeping it in a safe place.
 If your card is lost or stolen, contact us immediately.

-- Be discreet when entering your PIN at the keypad.
+- Be discrete when entering your PIN at the keypad.
 After completing your transaction, carefully put away your card, cash and receipt before leaving the ATM area.

 - Never give your PIN to anyone and never write it anywhere, especially on your card.